textX/textX-LS/examples/multimetamodel/README.md

 ![images/types_data_flow_01.pu](images/types_data_flow_01.png)

 The **Types DSL** defines types (like an int).
-This is a trivial DSL with no depencies to other DSLs.
+This is a trivial DSL with no dependencies to other DSLs.
 The **Data DSL** defines data structures
-(containing attributes based on the Types DSL).
+(containing attributes based on the "Types DSL").
-The **Flow DSL** defines Algorithms with inputs/outputs based on the Data DSL.
+The **Flow DSL** defines algorithms with inputs/outputs based on the "Data DSL".
 It also allows to connect algorithms (matching structure types are checked).